xd-tayde/mcanvas/README_EN.md

     // 'left'/'center'/'right';
     align : 'left',

-    // the default normal font-size is 5% of the width of canvas;
-    // smallStyle is 0.9 on normal;
-    // largeStyle is 1.2 on normal;
-    // default font-family is helvetica neue,hiragino sans gb,Microsoft YaHei,arial,tahoma,sans-serif;
-    // default color is black;
-    // lineheight is 1.1 on largeStyle;

-	 // and you can set the style;
+	 // and you can set the style of text use smallStyle / normalStyle / largeStyle;

+	 // for example
 	 // the style of contained in <s></s>
     smallStyle:{
-        font : ``,
+    // font style same as css font, such as font-family/font-size... font : ``,

+        // font color
         color:'#000',

         lineheight: 100,

+         // type of text
+        type: 'fill' | 'stroke',

+        // the width of text's stroke;
+        lineWidth: 1,

+        // shadow of text
+        shadow:{
+            color: null,
+            blur: 0,
+            offsetX: 0,
+            offsetY: 0,
         },

-    // the style of normal font
+        // gradient of text
-    normalStyle:{
-        font : ``,
-        color:'#000',
-        lineheight: 100,
+        gradient:{
+	        type: 2,  // [1,2]
+	        colorStop: ['red','blue'],
 	     },

-    // the style of contained in <b></b>
-    largeStyle:{
-        font : '',
-        color:'#000',
-        lineheight: 100,
     },

     // the position of text on canvas;